White Stream: Technical features

-At the first stage the initial capacity of pipeline was to be 8 e9m3 of natural gas per year.
+At the first stage the initial capacity of the pipeline was to be 8 e9m3 of natural gas per year.
 At this stage the pipeline would be supplied from the Shah Deniz gas field from the Azerbaijan's Caspian offshore sector.
 If the planned Trans-Caspian Gas Pipeline is built, the total capacity of pipeline would increase to 32 e9m3.

 White Stream would consist of a number of legs with capacity of 8–9 e9m3 of each.
 The diameter of the Georgian section would be 42 in for the onshore section and 28 in for the offshore section.
 In Crimea most likely larger-diameter new pipelines would be used where existing 20 in diameter pipelines do not have adequate capacity.

 In the deepest sections of the sea, the project was expected to use 26 in steel tubes, provided that the maximum water depth does not exceed 2000 m below the sea surface.
 It was proposed to use J-Lay barges to lay the pipes on the seabed.

 The pipeline was expected to commence commercial operations in 2016.